-Madrid’s golden triangle of art galleries holds some of the world’s most famous works.
+Madrid’s golden triangle of art museums holds some of the world’s most famous works.
 From the Spanish masters of the Prado to Picasso’s masterpiece Guernica in the Reina Sofía and the eclectic collection of the Thyssen-Bornemisza, you can’t leave Madrid without discovering its rich artistic heritage.

-Spain has the largest number of vineyards of any country in the world, and nowhere are they more beautiful than in the La Rioja wine region.
+Spain has the largest number of vineyards of any country in the world, and nowhere are they more beautiful than in the Rioja wine region.
 It’s the ideal place to discover Spanish wine, tour some vineyards and explore the beautiful Spanish landscape.

 Madrid’s famous park began life as a royal garden, and was opened to the public at the end of the 19th century.
 A popular destination for locals, especially at the weekends, it is a great place for picnics, sport or just getting away from the hectic pace of city life.

-The largest royal palace in Western Europe is a great example of baroque architecture and, unlike other European palaces, is not protected by a huge gate; you can walk right up to it.
+The largest royal palace in Western Europe is a great example of Baroque architecture and, unlike other European palaces, is not protected by a huge gate; you can walk right up to it.
 Nowadays, it is only used by the royal family for state occasions (they live in the more modest Zarzuela Palace on the outskirts of Madrid), but it is open to the public.

-Whether its laid-back Menorca, family-friendly Mallorca or hedonistic Ibiza, Spain’s Balearic Islands are a popular holiday destination for all ages.
+Whether it’s laid-back Menorca, family-friendly Mallorca or hedonistic Ibiza, Spain’s Balearic Islands are a popular holiday destination for all ages.
 From partying the night away in Ibiza’s clubs to cycling around Mallorca and lazing on the islands’ incredible beaches, however you prefer to spend your holidays, the Balearics are the perfect location.

 The old quarter of this Andalusian town is separated from the rest of the town by a huge gorge, spanned by a bridge that is one of Spain’s most-photographed structures.

 One of Spain’s most beautiful squares, Salamanca’s Plaza Mayor is, like many other buildings in the city, constructed from sandstone.
-It is a good example of the city’s baroque architecture and is a popular meeting place, lined with cafes and restaurants.
+It is a good example of the city’s Baroque architecture and is a popular meeting place, lined with cafés and restaurants.

 Tabernas Desert, in southeastern Spain, doesn’t feel like Spain at all.
-Its arid landscapes have doubled for the Wild West in films such as The Good, the Bad and the Ugly, and since many spaghetti westerns used it for filming in the 1960s, it has become a favourite location for Hollywood shoots.
+Its arid landscapes have doubled for the Wild West in films such as The Good, the Bad and the Ugly (1966), and since many spaghetti westerns used it for filming in the 1960s, it has become a favourite location for Hollywood shoots.